Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Detection for GHZ-state-based Ramsey interferometry

-The measurement outcomes for the parity $\hat{\Pi}$ are either odd or even with $u=-1$ and $u=1$, respectively.
+The measurement outcomes for the parity operator $\hat{\Pi}$ are either odd or even, corresponding to $u=-1$ and $u=1$, respectively.
 The correspondent probability for obtaining the odd $(u = -1)$ or even $(u = 1)$ parity can be given as

 where $C$ is the contrast.
-The probability is a cosine-type and it would become a sine-type if $\varphi=\pi/2$.
-According to Eq.~\eqref{eq:p_parity}, the expectation of the parity measurement can be given as $\langle \hat{\Pi} \rangle = (-1)^N C\cdot \cos[2\pi NT(f_c-f_L)+\varphi]$, revisits the well-known result for GHZ state.
+The probability follows a cosine function and becomes a sine function when $\theta=\pi/2$.
+According to Eq.~\eqref{eq:p_parity}, the expectation value of the parity measurement is given by $\langle \hat{\Pi} \rangle = (-1)^N C\cdot \cos[2\pi NT(f_c-f_L)+\theta]$, which revisits the well-known result for the GHZ state.
 One can use Eq.~\eqref{eq:p_parity} as the binary likelihood to perform the Bayesian estimation.

-In parallel to parity measurement, we also find that interaction-based readout can be used for GHZ state detection~\cite{huang2018achieving}, which has been proved that it is robust to the decoherence induced by spontaneous decay~\cite{kielinski2024ghz}.
+In parallel to parity measurement, we also find that interaction-based readout can be used for GHZ state detection~\cite{huang2018achieving}, which has been shown to be robust to the decoherence induced by spontaneous decay~\cite{kielinski2024ghz}.
 After the Ramsey interrogation, one can introduce a one-axis twisting dynamics for interaction-based readout.
 The output state can be expressed as